zacharyjrich/CSS-sass-cards/README.md

 ## Description

-This project will create a responsive layout of cards with varying colors and transparent background images.
-It should be responsive at at least one breakpoint.
+This project will create a responsive layout of cards with varying colors and transparent background images utilizing SASS.

 ## Objectives